jasonbishop/dctest/README.md

 ## prbs23
 This utility uses [prbs23](https://en.wikipedia.org/wiki/Pseudorandom_binary_sequence) pseudorandom binary sequence method for testing for data corruption.

 Each invocation of dctest operates on a set of files or devices which are destructively written to and read from.
+In addition, every other test iteration inverts the bit sequence to make sure any detect any lost writes.

 ## usage